Lincoln and the Petersen House: How Their Histories Intertwined Before April 1865

 Among the groups to use boarding houses were congressmen.
 Congress was only in session for a few months out of the year, leaving lawmakers in need of temporary housing near Capitol Hill.
 Boarding houses offered not only places to stay, but spaces to foster relationships within and across party lines.

 While serving as a U.S. Representative, John C. Breckinridge, who ran against Lincoln and Stephen Douglas in the 1860 presidential election, boarded at the Petersen House.
 City directories and personal papers establish that he was there in 1852 and 1853.
 While there, he occupied the double parlors as a unit, exactly as George Francis and his wife reportedly did.

 In February 1853, Breckenridge wrote a letter saying that a friend would soon “occupy a room with Waller Bullock next to mine, and board at the same house with me.”
 Based on the letter and the floor plan, it can be deduced that Bullock was also staying at the Petersen House—specifically in the room where Lincoln died.
 Waller Bullock was Lincoln’s uncle-in-law.

 The Petersen House was one of many similar, ordinary buildings on 10th Street between E and F Streets in the mid-1800s.
 Neither the Petersens nor boarders could have predicted how their lives would be linked to Lincoln forever after April 15, 1865.
 Visitors to the Petersen House today can walk through the first floor, which includes the rooms where these lives, and countless others, were intertwined.

-Courtney Kuzemchak is the Ford’s Theatre Exhibitions Intern.
-She is currently pursuing undergraduate degrees in Historic Preservation and Art History from the University of Mary Washington, in Fredericksburg, Virginia.
+Courtney Kuzemchak is former Ford’s Theatre Exhibitions Intern.
 A native of Pennsylvania, her love of the 19th century started with trips to battlefields and brass band concerts.